Smoke alarm laws

-- are in accordance with the Building Code of Australia (BCA) applicable at the time of installation of the alarms (the BCA specifies the minimum standards and location that smoke alarms must comply with); and
+- are in accordance with the Building Code of Australia (BCA) applicable at the time of installation of the alarms.
+(The BCA specifies the relevant edition of the Australian Standard for residential smoke alarms (AS 3786) and location the smoke alarms must comply with);

-- are not more than 10 years old at the time of transfer of ownership or making the dwelling available for rent or hire; and
+- are not more than 10 years old at the time of the transfer of ownership, or making the dwelling available for rent or hire;

 - are in working order; and

-- are permanently connected to consumer mains power.
+- are permanently connected to consumer mains power (hard-wired).